Ecosystems and Biogeography

 This is also known as the law of the minimum.
 One factor will be “minimum” (potassium? water? copper?), limiting plant growth.
 In order to improve productivity, one has to discover what the limiting factor is, and address it.
 However, solving the problem of the first limiting factor will result in the next lowest factor becoming limiting.
 Productivity may increase somewhat, but another limiting factor may become influential.
 Further analysis is necessary to address this issue!
-(For those of you who have heard of “Natural Church Development” … Christian Schwarz borrowed this concept and applied it to healthy church life!)
+(For those of you who have heard of “Natural Church Development” … Christian Schwarz borrowed this concept and applied it to healthy (or not-so-healthy) church life)

 The numbers are always listed in order: N – P – K .

 The numbers refer to percentage in the mix, by weight.
 So, a fertilizer 10-20-10 has

 - 10%, by weight, nitrogen

 - 10%, by weight, potassium

 Know this!
 It will show up in an exam somehow!
 You may even be able to apply this information to help your garden to grow better some day!
 As a result of this course you will be an awesome gardener!
 (Note to the wise — learn from my mistakes — before you do add fertilizer to your lawn or garden it is helpful to get your soil tested so you know what you are starting with — remember the “law of the minimum”?
 Simply adding a typical N-P-K fertilizer to green up you lawn may not work if another nutrient is low and is the limiting factor!)

 Part of the biogeochemical cycling process is the fact that nutrients cycle through different organisms in the ecosystem.
 This is referred to as the food web (or food chain).